MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    **AD/LDAP or `admin` account authentication**

    You must call the `POST /login` API in order to authenticate.
 You'll need to pass in the  `username` and `password` for the local administrator, or if Active Directory is enabled, pass the LDAP account information.
 In turn, R Server will issue you a [bearer/access token](security-access-tokens.md).
-After authenticated, the user will not need to provide credentials again as long as the token is still valid and a header is submitted with every request.
+After authenticated, the user will not need to provide credentials again as long as the token is still valid, and a header is submitted with every request.
 If you do not know your connection settings, please contact your administrator.
    ```python
    #Using client library generated from Autorest
    #Create client instance and point it at an R Server.